symfony/symfony-docs/messenger.rst

         ]);

 This middleware measures everything that runs after it in the stack, including sending or handling the message, so put it before any other middleware whose cost you want to include.
-It logs the following messages in the ``messenger`` channel.
-Both successful outcomes (the message was handled or it was sent to a transport) use the ``info`` level and failures use the ``error`` level:
+It logs the following messages in the ``messenger`` channel:

 =========  ===========================================  ===============================
 Level      Message                                      Logged when